AbuhaithemAlthry/alx-zero_day/README.md

+#alx-zero_day
-Updated README This is a project on how to setup your git and github account
+This is a project on how to setup your git and github account